UoM-Podcast/opencast/docs/guides/admin/docs/workflowoperationhandlers/start-google-speech-transcription-woh.md

-# Start Google speech Transcription
+# Start Google Speech Transcription

 ## Description

-The Start Google speech Transcription invokes the Google Speech-to-Text service, passing an audio file to be translated to text.
+Start Google speech Transcription invokes the Google Speech-to-Text service, passing an audio file to be translated to text.

 ## Parameter Table